Asymptotically and Minimax Optimal Regret Bounds for Multi-Armed Bandits with Abstention: Fixed-Regret Setting

 In this section, we focus on the fixed-regret setting.
 Specifically, we design a conceptually simple and computationally efficient algorithm, namely \underline{F}ixed-\underline{R}e\underline{g}ret \underline{T}hompson \underline{S}ampling \underline{w}ith \underline{A}bstention (or \textsc{FRG-TSwA}), to minimize the cumulative regret while incorporating fixed-regret abstention.
 To evaluate the performance of our algorithm from a theoretical standpoint, we establish both instance-dependent asymptotic and instance-independent minimax upper bounds on the cumulative regret, as elaborated upon in Section~\ref{subsection_fixedregret_upperbound}.
 Furthermore, in Section~\ref{subsection_fixedregret_lowerbound}, we provide lower bounds for the problem of regret minimization in multi-armed bandits with fixed-regret abstention.
 These findings substantiate that our algorithm achieves both asymptotic and minimax optimality simultaneously.
 The pseudocode for \textsc{FRG-TSwA} is presented in Algorithm~\ref{algo1} and elucidated in the following.

-In terms of the arm sampling rule, our algorithm is built upon Less-Exploring Thompson Sampling \citep{jin23b}, a minimax optimal enhancement of the celebrated Thompson Sampling algorithm \citep{thompson1933likelihood}.
+In terms of the arm sampling rule, our algorithm is built upon Less-Exploring Thompson Sampling \citep{jin23b}, a minimax optimal enhancement of the celebrated Thompson Sampling (TS) algorithm \citep{thompson1933likelihood}.
 We refer to Remark~\ref{remark_TSreason} for the reason behind this choice.
 During the initialization phase, each arm is sampled exactly once.
 Following that, at each time $t$, an estimated reward $a_i(t)$ is constructed for each arm $i\in[K]$, which is either drawn from the posterior distribution $\mathcal N (\hat{\mu}_i(t-1), 1/N_i(t-1))$ with probability $1/K$ or set to be the empirical mean $\hat{\mu}_i(t-1)$ otherwise.
 Subsequently, the algorithm consistently pulls the arm $A_t$ with the highest estimated reward.

+To pursue the dual optimality properties, it is essential to carefully balance the simultaneous control of asymptotic and worst-case regrets resulting from potential misjudgments in choosing the abstention option.
 With regard to the abstention decision rule, we propose two abstention criteria that work in tandem (as detailed in Step~5 of Algorithm~\ref{algo1}).
 The first criterion is gap-dependent in nature.
 In particular, for each arm $i\in [K]$, we define its \emph{lower confidence bound} as

 Then we choose to abstain if there exists an arm $i\in [K]\setminus \{A_t\}$ for which the difference between $\mathrm{LCB}_i(t)$ and the empirical mean of the arm $A_t$ exceeds $c$.
-This condition signifies that the suboptimality gap $\Delta_{A_t}$ is at least $c$ with high probability.
-The second abstention criterion is gap-independent and more straightforward.
+This condition signifies that the suboptimality gap $\Delta_{A_t}$ is at least $c$ with high probability. {The LCB in~\eqref{equation_LCB} is custom-tailored for our specific application, which is unique in the fact that it takes the value of the abstention regret $c$ into consideration.
+Notably, besides its asymptotic optimality, our choice to employ this LCB rather than other natural types of upper or lower confidence bounds in the abstention criteria (e.g., those that do not include $c$) is primarily due to the imperative to constrain the minimax regret to be $O(\sqrt{KT})$.}

+The second abstention criterion is gap-independent.
 It is motivated from the construction of worst-case scenarios as detailed in the proof of our lower bound.
 Under this criterion, we opt for the abstention option if $c\le\sqrt{ K / t}$, which implies that the abstention regret remains acceptably low at time $t$ in view of the worst-case scenarios.